groupeLIAMG/bh_tomo/README.md

 ## Installation

-- Copy the files in this directory somewhere in your MATLABPATH or add the bh_tomo directory to your MATLABPATH enviironment variable.
+- Copy the files in this directory somewhere in your MATLABPATH or add the bh_tomo directory to your MATLABPATH environment variable.

 - In order to use the S-transform in bh_tomo_amp, you will need to download